directus/v8-archive/README.md

 ### Database-First

 Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases with that can be completely cusotmized.

-#### Portability and Transparency

-Directus is _not_ a black-box system.
-There is nothing proprietary or opinionated about how Directus stores your content so you're never locked-in or locked out.
-Import existing SQL to get started quickly, and rest assured that you can also export your unaltered content as vanilla SQL at any point.
-You can also self-host the entire suite on your own servers if needed or use our hosted Cloud service.

 #### Access and Optimization